Integrated Neighbourhood Home Care Program

 What is the Integrated Neighbourhood Home Care Program?

-This aligns with the mission of East Toronto Health Partners (ETHP), the Ontario Health Team serving East Toronto: building a healthier and more equitable East Toronto – enabling every person and neighbourhood to thrive.
+This aligns with the mission of East Toronto Health Partners Ontario Health Team (ETHP OHT) to build a healthier and more equitable East Toronto – enabling every person and neighbourhood to thrive.

 The program involves different healthcare, social services, and community organizations in East Toronto working together with community members to make home care more reliable and easier to receive.
-These organizations are members of ETHP.
+These organizations are members of ETHP OHT.

 The program also involves Ontario Health and Ontario Health atHome.
-It is part of the Ontario Government’s plan to modernize home and community care in Ontario.
-Learn more about the Ontario Government’s plan.
+The Government of Ontario funds this program.
+It is part of the government's plan to modernize home and community care in Ontario.
+Learn more about the Government of Ontario’s plan.

 Who is eligible for the Integrated Neighbourhood Home Care Program?

-Starting in late January 2025, community members who meet the following criteria may receive services in the Integrated Neighbourhood Home Care Program:
+Starting in February 2025, community members who meet the following criteria may receive services in the Integrated Neighbourhood Home Care Program:

 How can community members and providers access the Integrated Neighbourhood Home Care Program?